-At the August 2015 the County of Santa Clara Housing, Land Use, Environment, and Transportation (HLUET) Committee meeting, it was suggested by community members that the County pursue replacing and operating the existing boat dock at the South Bay Yacht Club (SBYC) near Alviso Marina County Park (County Park) as a public dock.
-HLUET directed the County of Santa Clara Parks and Recreation Department (County Parks) to undertake a feasibility study that would access the possibility of replacing the dock and would assess the potential costs to operate the new public facility.
+At the August 2015, community members in attendance of a Housing, Land Use, Environment, and Transportation (HLUET) Committee meeting suggested that the County pursue replacing and operating the existing Alviso Slough boat dock located at the South Bay Yacht Club (SBYC) near Alviso Marina County Park as a public dock.
+HLUET directed the County of Santa Clara Department of Parks and Recreation (County Parks) to undertake a feasibility study that would assess the possibility of replacing the dock and the potential costs to operate the new public facility.

-The potential project site is located in proximity to the intersection of Hope Street and N. Taylor Street.
+The potential project site is located in close proximity to the intersection of Hope Street and N. Taylor Street in the Alviso community.
 The existing dock is located in the Alviso Slough 0.2 miles south of the County Park and is currently operated by the SBYC; a private entity.
 The Slough itself is bordered by Santa Clara Valley Water District (SCVWD) Flood protection levees and wetlands that are part of the Don Edwards Wildlife Refuge.

 The project scope accessed by the Feasibility Study includes replacement of 128 feet of the existing dock to provide three (3) berths, and construction of approximately 600 feet of additional dock to provide approximately 15 berths, for a total of 18 berths.
 The scope also includes compliance with Americans with Disabilities Act (ADA) standards and other utility and landside amenities as a public-serving dock.

 The Feasibility Study was based on a review of background documents, site analysis, financial analysis of project alternatives, and interviews with the following key stakeholders: